OpenDataAlex/opendataalex.github.io-src/content/sparklines_the_cheetah_of_line_charts.md

 Title: Sparklines - the Cheetah of Line Charts
 Date:  2008-04-27 10:38:29
-Category:  Data Visualization, Archive
+Category: Data Visualization

 So a large chunk of my daily job consists of finding better ways of viewing  and obtaining data.
 Being the geeky individual I am, I do my best to push Open Source initiatives (as a real quick aside, anyone else had the extreme fun of